roncampbell/NICAR2022/Importing and cleaning data in R.md

 The next steps with the metro_tract_race table are exactly the same as what we did with the ga_races table:

   1) Reduce the number of racial categories from 73 to 9.
-  2) Replace census variables with plain-English variables.
+  2) Replace census variable names with plain-English variable names.
   3) Calculate racial percentages.